Early Career Researcher Bridge Fund

 In the event that a large number of applications are received, the applications may be triaged ahead of the Grant Review Board (GRB) meeting.
 GRB members are asked to read a subset of applications related to their area of expertise and provide a score based on whether an application should proceed to the next stage of review.

 Applications for research studies that involve people require lay review.
-Applicants are requested to complete a lay summary of their application which is sent to lay review volunteers for comments.
-The comments made by lay reviewers are made available to the GRB members.
+Applicants are requested to complete a lay summary and lay proposal within their application which is sent to lay review volunteers for comments.
+When comments are received, applicants will be invited to respond to lay review comments through a written rebuttal.
+The lay review comments and rebuttal are made available to the GRB members.

-Each application is allocated to two GRB members, based roughly on their areas of expertise.
-The two members will present the application to the rest of the board.
+Ahead of the meeting, each application is allocated to two GRB members, based on their areas of expertise.
+At the meeting, the two members will present the application to the rest of the board.
 A short discussion will follow before the GRB score the application.
 Applications for each grant scheme are ranked by their average score and recommendations for funding are made.

 Those applications recommended for funding by the GRB are presented to the trustees for final approval.